siangting/pros_ai_spider/README.md

     ```bash
     pip install stable-baselines3==1.1.0
     ```
-    ROS2 colcon build the project by the hotkey
+    ROS2 colcon build the project by the hotkey `r`
     ```bash
     r
     ```